matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 and with the outside world.
 It assigns a fixed IP address to a group of Pods for consistent communication and load balancing.

-3. NEW SECTION - KUBERNETES INSTALLATION
+NEW SECTION - KUBERNETES INSTALLATION.

-1) What are the Prerequisites for Installing Kubernetes?
+1) What are the Prerequisites for Installing Kubernetes? // here
 Answer: Before installing Kubernetes, you need a set of machines (physical or virtual) to run the Kubernetes components.
 These machines should have a compatible Linux operating system, a container runtime like Docker, and network connectivity between them.
 Additionally, you should have a way to access the cluster, typically through 'kubectl', Kubernetes